herodesignstudio/hero-rebuild/blog/wp-content/plugins/hubspot/readme.txt

 = How do I insert the 'HubSpot Follow Me' buttons into my sidebar? =

-Make sure you have input the proper HubSpot Portal ID on the HubSpot WordPress plugin configuration page.
+Make sure you have input the proper HubSpot Hub ID on the HubSpot WordPress plugin configuration page.
 You can then use the widget under Appearance->Widgets titled "HubSpot: Follow Widget".

 = How does the HubSpot WordPress plugin forward to my feedburner? =